 Despite the mystery, this almost magical drink is credited with everything from curing stomach ailments to inspiring great works of fiction.
 The most devout of absinthe’s fans credit the drink with bringing them visions of a gorgeous green fairy, also known as La Fee Verte, (think Tinkerbell meets Barbie).

-A sexy representation on recent films From Hell with Johnny Depp and the movie musical Moulin Rouge sparked a recent absinthe revival and a thirst for the history of this glamorous and mysterious drink.
+A sexy representation in recent films From Hell with Johnny Depp and the movie musical Moulin Rouge sparked a recent absinthe revival and a thirst for the history of this glamorous and mysterious drink.
 It may also be a key to the link between absinthe and sex.

 Luckily, as the interest in this dangerous drink rises, so does availability.
 Right around the time absinthe made this emergence in popular cinema, many countries, including the U.S. revoked previously strict bans on this spirit with a dangerous reputation.

-And although it may sound exciting to recreate the glamour and danger of La Belle Epoque, only absinthes with thujone measuring at or below a permitted level may be sold in the United States.
+And though it may sound exciting to recreate the glamour and danger of La Belle Epoque, only absinthes with thujone measuring at or below a permitted level may be sold in the United States.
 So are these modern absinthes aphrodisiac?
 Well, that’s up to you to decide!

 Discover more of the world’s greatest aphrodisiac foods